Transgender voice therapy: Gender perception in voice

-Usually, transgender women consider vocal surgery when they feel dissatisfied with voice therapy results, or when they want a more authentic sounding feminine voice.
-However, it is important to note that vocal surgery alone may not produce a voice that sounds completely feminine, and voice therapy may still be needed.
-Although there has been evidence to show that all these surgeries can be effective in increasing vocal pitch as measured by F0, results have been mixed.
-However, many patients do report being satisfied with the results.
-Negative effects from these surgeries have been noted, including reduced voice quality, reduced vocal loudness, negative effects on swallowing and/or breathing, sore throat, infections and scarring.
-A positive effect of surgery can be protecting the voice from damage due to the strain of constantly elevating pitch while speaking.
-Because of the risks, vocal surgery is often considered a last resort after vocal therapy has been pursued.
+Transgender voice surgery

-As for transgender men, it is generally presumed that hormone therapy does successfully masculinize the voice and lower vocal pitch.
-However, this may not be the case for all transgender men.
-Although it is far less common, surgery to lower vocal pitch does exist and may be considered if traditional hormone therapy did not adequately lower it.
-Medialization laryngoplasty (or masculinization laryngoplasty) is a procedure where the vocal fold contours are medially augmented with the injection of silastic implants.
-This mimics the changes that the vocal folds non-transgender men go through during puberty, which causes a lower sounding voice.
+Surgical procedures may be undertaken by transgender individuals, particularly transgender women, to alter their vocal pitch and quality when voice therapy alone does not achieve desired results.
+These surgeries modify the vocal folds and laryngeal structures to raise or lower pitch, improve resonance, and contribute to a voice that better aligns with a person’s gender identity.
+Various surgical techniques exist, including cricothyroid approximation, Wendler glottoplasty, feminization laryngoplasty, and laser-assisted procedures.
+While effective for some, these surgeries carry potential risks and complications and are generally considered after voice therapy.

 Therapeutic techniques

 Therapy may take place in an individual or group setting.
 The most common focus in transgender voice therapy is pitch raising or lowering; however, other gender markers may be more important for an individual to work on.
 Clients and clinicians should discuss goals of therapy to ensure that they are working together toward the voice that most fits the person's gender identity.

 In a review of speech literature, Davies and Goldberg (2006) were unable to find any clear protocols for transgender men's voice therapy.
 Based on the protocols they found for treating transgender women's voices, they proposed the following therapeutic techniques for both voice feminization and masculinization: